 - Employ New Zealand citizens or residents in your business for at least 2 additional years

 With all these conditions and more, it is easy to make mistakes and get in trouble with your Entrepreneur Resident Visa.
 Professional Visa Solutions has experienced immigration consultants who have a deep understanding of the Entrepreneur Resident Visa application process.
-Book a 100% free consultation time slot for the best advice.
+Book a consultation time slot for the best advice.

 What cost and time is involved in getting a New Zealand Entrepreneur Visa?

 Immigration New Zealand typically processes Work and Resident Entrepreneur Visas in 16 months.
 However, complicating factors like Character Issues, Medical Issues or Special Directions may need more time.